VISHNUTEJA018/Trees-ADS/README.md

 # ADVANCED DATASTRUCTURES
-<br>In this respository you will learn to create BinaryTree and BinarySearchTree its traversal(also without recc), searches and deletion,
+<br>In this respository you will learn to create BinaryTree and BinarySearchTree its traversal(also without recursion), searches and deletion,
 <br>
 <br> BinaryTree -> Create,CreateTree, Inorder, preorder, postorder, search of BT,del
 <br>